francemazzi/bakyCart-CheckOut/README.md

 # This is a mixing project!
-It's the checkout for my old project www.baky.it, I mix react with wordpress (becausa I am a donkey in php)🤯
+It's the checkout for my old project www.baky.it, I mix react with wordpress (because I am a donkey in php)🤯
 ## TODO

 > ⭕️ Funzione calcolo del totale